Debalent/Finthos/LEGAL-DISCLAIMER.md

 ### 2. LIMITATION OF LIABILITY

-**IN NO EVENT SHALL DEMOND J. BALENTINE, PEOPLEPAY INC., OR ANY AFFILIATES BE LIABLE FOR:**
+**IN NO EVENT SHALL DEMOND J. BALENTINE, Finthos INC., OR ANY AFFILIATES BE LIABLE FOR:**

 #### A. Direct Damages
 - Financial losses from business decisions based on disclosed information